Thursday, December 26, 2024

 In general, the damage caused to the Ukrainian budget directly by Viktor Yanukovych and his entourage is estimated at almost $70 billion.
 In particular, the case of the former Minister of Revenue and Duties of the Yanukovych era, Alexander Klimenko, involves an amount of $12 billion transferred abroad through Austrian and Cypriot banks .

-The owners of PrivatBank, on the eve of the nationalization of the institution in 2016, according to official information, caused damage to the state budget of Ukraine of $5.5 billion - this amount was announced in its report by the audit agency Kroll.
+The owners of PrivatBank, on the eve of the nationalization of the institution in 2016, according to official information, caused damage to the state budget of Ukraine amounting to $5.5 billion - this amount was announced in its report by the auditing agency Kroll.
 The money was transferred to Switzerland and the USA.
 And the owners and top managers of another large bank, Rodovid, withdrew almost $3.2 billion from Ukraine to Latvia, Cyprus and other countries.

 Also, relatively recently, a scheme to inflate the cost of electricity, known as “Rotterdam+”, received great publicity - losses from it are estimated at $1.7 billion.
 The money passed through Cypriot and Dutch accounts.